Andeskjerf/waybar-module-music/README.md

 # waybar-module-music

-A **blazingly fast**, real-time media monitoring module for Waybar.
+A real-time media monitoring module for Waybar.

 Built with Rust using event-driven architecture and D-Bus integration to monitor MPRIS-compatible media players (Spotify, Firefox, VLC, mpv, and more).